NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 This scripture tellsnus that Jehovah God is the highest over all the earth.
 [Philippians 2:10-11](#philippians-210-11) shows that Jesus is the one who is the most high over all the earth.

+## Psalms 89:9

+> You rule the raging of the sea; when its waves rise, you still them.

+Jehovah has the power to control the weather and to still the sea.
+When Jesus did this in [Mark 4:39-41](#mark-439-41) and [Matthew 8:26,27](#matthew-82627) the disciples wereastonished at Jesus doung this because only Jehovah can do this.
+This proves that Jesus is Jehovah.

 ## Psalm 102:25-27

 > Of old you [Jehovah] laid the foundation of the earth, and the heavens are the work of your hands.
 26 They will perish, but you will remain; they will all wear out like a garment.
 You will change them like a robe, and they will pass away, 27 but you are the same, and your years have no end.